hansujin93/Coding_Programming/OOP/fibonacci_stack/README.md

-A FibonacciStack works just like a Stack, <\br>
+A FibonacciStack works just like a Stack, <br/>
 but the xth item removed will be multiplied by the xth number in the Fibonacci sequence.